Skip to content

 • Edit /etc/apt/sources.list.d/bleemeo-agent.list: uncomment the line and update the distribution codename (for example change “xenial” to “bionic”).

-This page details step to upgrade Bleemeo agent and its dependencies on a Fedora system.
+This page details the steps to upgrade the Bleemeo agent and its dependencies on a Fedora system.

 Before upgrading Bleemeo agent, please check that you meet the system requirements.